nexiality/documentation/release/nexial-core-v1.4.changelog.md

 - implemented auto download of Edge webdriver in order to support multiple builds of Windows 10.
   - Nexial no longer shipped with any Edge webdriver.
 Instead now it automatically downloads one that is appropriate for the version of Windows 10 running the execution.
+  - fixed code to default to min.
+OS version (10.0.10240) if an old version of Windows 10 is encountered.
 - supports tag-based locator using `tag=` prefix
 - browser-specific support on "switch-window" capability.
 Currently Edge does not support "switch-window".